-When you buy a home, the sale can fall through for many reasons.
+When you’re buying a home, the sale can fall through for many reasons.
 If you’re having second thoughts and want to back out of an accepted purchase offer, things can get complicated.

-Knowing what could happen is critical so you know your financial and legal rights as a homebuyer.
-Here’s what to expect if you rescind an accepted offer.
+It’s not impossible for a buyer to back out of a signed real estate contract with a seller, but there could be repercussions — especially if no escape hatches were included in the deal.
+Knowing what could happen is critical, so that you understand your financial and legal rights as a homebuyer.
+Here’s what to expect if you’re thinking about rescinding an accepted offer.

-Can you back out of an accepted offer?
+Can a buyer back out of an accepted offer?

-“It’s not fair to the seller to pull their home off of the market if a buyer is not totally serious,” says Marc Hagerthey, a Realtor with Keller Williams in Baltimore.
+“It’s not fair to the seller to pull their home off of the market if a buyer is not totally serious,” says Marc Hagerthey, a real estate agent with Keller Williams Gateway in Nottingham, Maryland.
 “The earnest money will sit in an escrow account and will be used to pay a portion of the closing costs at settlement.”

 A standard real estate contract typically comes with a number of contingencies — these are the conditions that need to be met in order for you to move forward with a home purchase.
 This includes a mutual agreement of specific tasks that have to be completed within a certain time frame.

-Homebuyers might include contingencies for the home inspection, securing financing with their lender, selling their own home first or the home appraising for less than the loan amount.
-In other words if you back out of an offer based on a contingency, you can do so with little fuss and still get your earnest money deposit back.
+Homebuyers might include contingencies for the home inspection, securing financing with their lender, selling their own home first or the home appraising for less than the sale price.
+In other words, if you back out of an offer based on a contingency, you can do so with little fuss and still get your earnest money deposit back.

 Let’s say a home inspection report comes back and there are costly issues, such as a damaged roof that needs to be replaced or cracks in the foundation.
 With a home inspection contingency in place, you can walk away from the deal, especially if the seller refuses to fix the problem or offer credits to offset the costs.
 The financing contingency is another important safeguard.
 It gives you an out if your lender doesn’t pull through with a loan approval.

-Now this is where things can get tricky — and ugly.
-If you’re backing out of an offer without a contingency, you risk losing your earnest money.
-Since you put that money down based on the promise you’ll follow through with the contract, backing out for any reason that’s not outlined in the agreement means the seller is legally permitted to keep your money.
+This is where things can get tricky — and potentially ugly.
+If you’re backing out of an offer without a contingency in place, you risk losing your earnest money.
+Since you put that money down based on the promise that you would follow through with the contract, backing out for any reason that’s not outlined in the agreement means the seller is legally permitted to keep your money.

-Not only do you risk losing your earnest money, but the seller could seek further legal action.
-You could be sued for what’s called “specific performance,” where the court forces the buyer to close on the home.
+Not only do you risk losing your earnest money, but the seller could possibly seek further legal action.
+You could be sued for what’s called “specific performance,” in which the court forces the buyer to close on the home.

 Buying a home is a serious commitment and shouldn’t be taken lightly.
-If you do need to back out an accepted offer, be upfront with the seller as soon as you’ve made your decision.
+If you do need to back out of an accepted offer, be upfront with the seller as soon as you’ve made your decision.
 Work closely with your real estate agent, who can help you communicate to the seller (in writing) why you want to back out.
-If that doesn’t work, though, you’ll need to consult with a real estate attorney who can best advise you what your rights are and what to expect if any mediation is unsuccessful.
+If that doesn’t work, you may need to consult with a real estate attorney, who can best advise you regarding your rights and what to expect if mediation is unsuccessful.

-Ultimately, you could lose your earnest money if you back out of a contract without a good reason.
-However, buying a home you no longer or can’t afford might be a more expensive mistake in the long run.
+Ultimately, you may lose your earnest money if you back out of a contract without a good reason.
+However, buying a home you don’t want or can’t afford might be a more expensive mistake in the long run.